LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

   - Check that the entries are sorted by increasing values of `moduleID`.

 These validations are performed before the block is processed and without accessing the state.
+The individual entries are then checked in the assets verification verification stage.

 ### Block Header